ivan-usov-org/bec/docs/source/usage/quickstart.rst

 Create a new configuration
 ***************************

+BEC without devices is not of much use.
+To inform BEC about your devices, you need to create a configuration file.
+This file is a yaml file that contains all information about your devices.
 If you already have a list of your devices and their configuration, you can skip this step and continue with `Load, save and update the configuration`_.

+.. note:: The configuration file is a yaml file.
+If you are not familiar with yaml, please have a look at the `yaml documentation <https://yaml.org/>`_.

 .. include:: install/create_config.rst